 - Incest Subtext: Whole books have been written about the ambiguous relationship between Birju and Radha, starting with how Birju is another name for Krishna...whose main Love Interest was Radha.
 The fact that Sunil Dutt and Nargis, the actors playing the two leads, ended up marrying fanned the flames further.

-- Loan Shark: Radha owes moneylender Sukilal debt with interest for her marriage that turns to a life crushing soul force which nearly destroys her life.
-Her son Birju decides to take revenge on Sukilal for his ways which results in the ensuing tragedy
+- Loan Shark: Radha owes moneylender Sukhilala debt with interest for her marriage that turns to a life-crushing soul force which nearly destroys her life.
+Her son Birju decides to take revenge on Sukilal for his ways, which results in tragedy.

 - Sensitive Guy and Manly Man: Ramu's the sensitive obedient son to Birju's hothead

-- Take That!: The entire film is one towards a 1927 book with the same title, which painted India as a backwards sexually depraved hellhole.
-Director Mehboob wanted to make a film that was so powerful in its celebration of Indian values that it would wipe out the phrase "Mother India"s association with the book.
+- Take That!: The entire film is one towards a 1927 book with the same title, which attempted to justify colonialism in India by portraying it as a backwards, sexually depraved hellhole.
+Director Mehboob Khan wanted to make a film that was so powerful in its celebration of Indian values that it would wipe out the phrase "Mother India"s association with the book.